benchopt/benchopt/doc/get_started.rst

     git clone https://github.com/benchopt/benchmark_lasso.git
     cd benchmark_lasso

-Then install automatically the benchmark requirements, namely, the solvers `skglm <https://contrib.scikit-learn.org/skglm/>`_ and
-`scikit-learn <https://scikit-learn.org/stable/>`_, and then the dataset Leukemia.
+Then use benchopt to install the requirements for the solvers `skglm <https://contrib.scikit-learn.org/skglm/>`_ and `scikit-learn <https://scikit-learn.org/stable/>`_, and the dataset Leukemia.

 .. prompt:: bash $